santistebanc/autocomplete-react/README.md

 npm run build
 ```

-You can then open the dist/index.html.
+You can then open dist/index.html.

 ## API